Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 Please note that these are times when we are open to casual visitors.
 We are still available for special events and activities, school bookings, tours, projects etc at other times.

 Please note that the playground area is only open during museum opening hours.
+Unless other times are advertised at specific times of year eg school holidays.

 Easter or the beginning of April to September